 The priest in question made an additional claim that a condemnation of the Holy Face devotion was published in 1897, however a copy of this has never been presented.
 The main question regarding this is, if there is indeed a condemnation of Sr. Mary of St. Peter's revelations around 1897, then why do we see books with imprimatur repeatedly printed throughout the 20th century continuing to approve of the revelations and Holy Face devotion itself?
 Below is a list of books gathered from the 20th century, each with imprimatur, in which 100% of them fully promote Sister Mary of St. Peter and her revelations:

-To argue that all of the above were ignorant of a condemnation from Rome crosses the boundary of absurdity.
-All of the above books show that the Archconfraternity and revelations have obviously been continuously approved throughout the 20th century.
-If there is truly a decree condemning the Holy Face devotion, it needs to be presented.
+To argue that all of the books above were ignorant of a condemnation from Rome, and that not a single newspaper mentions anything related to a condemnation obviously crosses the boundary of absurdity.
+All of the above books show that the Archconfraternity and revelations have obviously been continuously approved throughout the 20th century, and all newspaper articles concur.
+If there were truly a decree condemning the Holy Face devotion, it needs to be presented.
 However as of this writing, it has not.

 If we look at the original letters from Tours to Pope Leo XIII requesting a Confraternity and Archconfraternity of the Holy Face, the letters clearly mentioned Leo Dupont and the countless miracles that were occurring in Tours.
 This was the main reason why Pope Leo XIII was so quick to approve the Confraternity, and then to quickly raise it to an Archconfraternity, and contrary to tradition, to make the Archconfraternity for the entire world.

 We need only look at the book, "The Holy Man of Tours" (imprimatur 1951) to see mention of these miracles being associated with Sister Mary of St. Peter and Leo Dupont: